Harinath679/effective-immediately/README.md

 - [Huntr.co](https://huntr.co/) website-ifies this concept if you like pretty things.

+- [ResumeUp.ai](https://resumeup.ai/) is an AI-powered resume builder with a chat interface that helps users create, update, and organize their resumes dynamically.

 - [Simplify Jobs](https://simplify.jobs/) has a browser extension that will automatically track your applications in a central dashboard no matter where you apply!

 - Some people write daily schedules to keep themselves on track for their job search.
 If that works for you, awesome!